 3. Soil type

-For potato tubers to grow well and expand underground, they need to be planted in loose soil.
+Potato tubers need to be planted in loose soil for them to grow well and expand underground.
 Using loose, soft, and well-draining soil will help to increase your potato yield.
 Potatoes require plenty of space to spread their roots and grow large potatoes.

 Growing potatoes in compacted soil will produce only small potatoes as they will struggle to push against the dirt to increase in size.